kulker/sokoban-game/README.md

 Install the SQL file under the db folder to a database and put the database user information in the db_connect.php file.

 # TODO
-User registration and login screen.
+Create user table and User registration, login screen.

 ![alt text](https://raw.githubusercontent.com/kulker/sokoban-game/main/screenshot/sc3.png)